 Other options for pharmacy graduates who are interested in further training include 1-year or 2-year residency programs or fellowships.
 Pharmacy residencies are postgraduate training programs in pharmacy practice and usually require the completion of a research project.
 These programs are often mandatory for pharmacists who wish to work in hospitals.
 Pharmacy fellowships are highly individualized programs that are designed to prepare participants to work in a specialized area of pharmacy, such clinical practice or research laboratories.

 Education and training

 Optometrists need a Doctor of Optometry degree, which requires the completion of a 4-year program at an accredited optometry school.
-In 2006, there were 16 colleges of optometry in the U.S. and 1 in Puerto Rico that offered programs accredited by the Accreditation Council on Optometric Education of the American Optometric Association.
+In 2015, there were 20 colleges of optometry in the U.S. and 1 in Puerto Rico that offered programs accredited by the Accreditation Council on Optometric Education of the American Optometric Association.
+There are two such schools in Texas.
 Requirements for admission to optometry schools include college courses in English, mathematics, physics, chemistry, and biology.
 Because a strong background in science is important, many applicants to optometry school major in a science, such as biology or chemistry as undergraduates.
 Others major in another subject and take many science courses offering laboratory experience.

 Admission to optometry school is competitive.
 Applicants must take the Optometry Admissions Test, which measures academic ability and scientific comprehension.
 As a result, most applicants take the test after their sophomore or junior year in college, allowing them an opportunity to take the test again and raise their score.
 A few applicants are accepted to optometry school after 3 years of college, then complete their bachelor’s degree while attending optometry school.
 However, most students accepted by a school or college of optometry have completed an undergraduate degree.
 Each institution has its own undergraduate prerequisites, so applicants should contact the school or college of their choice for specific requirements.